-We may not provide all the solutions but based on we advocate the Hip Hop approach as a particularly invaluable way to engage those who feel too disaffected, victimised and excluded to admit, express and begin to cope with their issues using traditional methodologies.
+We may not provide all the solutions but based on our own research and experience we advocate the Hip Hop approach as a particularly invaluable way to engage those who feel too disaffected, victimised and excluded to admit, express and begin to cope with their issues using traditional methodologies.

 Learn to beatbox and more via Zoom with CARPETFACE on #WorkshopWednesdays